-Confidence, patience, and trust are key factors in nail cutting, along with using a suitable pair of clean and sharp clippers.
+Confidence, patience, and trust are key factors in nail cutting.
 Once you have these sorted, the process should be relatively straightforward.
 However, “if you are not confident or your cat is not tolerant of nail trims, it is best to seek the help of a professional,” states Mize.

 Remember to take things slow and that it’s OK to spread out a trimming session over several days.
 And, as they say, practice makes perfect!